Kernel Density Estimation based Factored Relevance Model for Multi-Contextual Point-of-Interest Recommendation: Related Work

-The contextual suggestion track\footnote{\url{https://sites.google.com/site/treccontext/}} (TREC-CS) provides a common evaluation platform for researchers working on the contextual recommendation problem.
+The contextual suggestion track\footnote{\url{https://sites.google.com/site/treccontext/}} (TREC-CS) provides a common evaluation platform for researchers working on the contextual recommendation problem. \hltIRJ{Generally speaking, given a set of example POIs which reflect the user's past preferences, and some contextual information such as temporal, geographical and personal contexts, the task was to return a ranked list of most relevant POIs given the user profile and current context.
+The task in the TREC-CS track was to test if a system can recommend POIs effectively in a new city, say New York, when the system has the previous knowledge of user's preferences in other cities, such as Seattle or Detroit.} \hltIRJ{Over the years, TREC organizers experimented with a number of different experimental setups including the use of open web or a variant of ClueWeb as the corpus} \cite{dean2012overview, dean2013overview}\hltIRJ{.
+However, it is shown that the approaches exploiting ClueWeb tend to receive worse results} \cite{Arjen_IRJ2016_reproducibilityVsRepresentativeness}\hltIRJ{.
+Finally, to overcome the dynamic nature of the open web, TREC released a static web crawl}\cite{hashemi2016overview}.
 A very popular approach among the task participants was to retrieve POIs from different LBSNs such as Google Place, Foursquare or Yelp based on geographical context, and then to apply some heuristics such as ``night club will not be preferred in morning'' or ``museum will be closed at night'' to filter out POIs that do not match the given temporal context \cite{dean2012overview, hashemi2016overview}.
-Arampatzis et al. \cite{Arampatzis_ToIS2017} experimented with different content-based, collaborative filtering based and hybrid approaches on TREC-CS, and found that the content-based approaches performed better than other approaches.
+Arampatzis and Kalamatianos \cite{Arampatzis_ToIS2017} experimented with different content-based, collaborative filtering based and hybrid approaches on TREC-CS, and found that the content-based approaches performed better than other approaches.

-Most of the TREC-CS participants formulated the task as a content-based recommendation problem \cite{yang2012exploration,jiang2013pitt,roy2013simple,li2014user}.
-A common approach was to estimate a user profile based on the POIs that the user preferred previously, and then rank the candidate POIs based on their similarities to the estimated profile, assuming that a user would prefer POIs that are similar to those they liked before.
-Some of these studies used the descriptive information of the POIs and/or the web pages of the preferred POIs to build user profiles, and then used several similarity measures to rank the POIs \cite{yang2012exploration,jiang2013pitt}.
-The authors of \cite{li2014bjut,li2014user} explored the use of LBSNs' category information for user modeling and POI ranking.
-A recent work by Aliannejadi and Crestani \cite{Aliannejadi:2017:VAP:3077136.3080754}, then extended in \cite{Aliannejadi_ToISJournal}, applied linear interpolation and learning-to-rank to combine multiple scores such as review-based score and tag matching score for context-aware venue suggestion.